 14 Mar – few old newspapers from Spur H

 These images are just from a few papers Jasso was researching.
-They are from during WWII and are interesting both in their design, but also in the stories they tell and how they report the news (see the first image in particular)
+They are from during WWII and are interesting both in their design and also in the stories they tell & how they report the news (see the first image in particular)

 19 Mar – Monograms

 What are they, what are they used for, where did they come from?

 21-28 Mar – Italy Trip

 Well the Italy trip was amazing.
 Cheers to Charlene, Martin, Eric, and Mick for organizing the perfect excursion.
 From the top left to bottom right: 1.) the group listening to Martin describe an inscription, 2.) the typical scene at every piece of lettering in the city, 3.)
 Leo and Constantine, 4.) the forum, 5.)
 Jasso and Trajan’s infamous column, 6.)
 Myra looking over the city, 7.)
 The Baker’s Tomb just outside the city walls 8.)
 Inscription in Santa Croce that looks familiar from somewhere… 9.)
 80 cent wine x 12 glasses on the last day.

 Hosted in Frankfurt, Linotype’s 2007 TypoTechnica conference turned out to be a very good weekend.
 As usual, there was a range of talks from the general/obvious to very technical and maybe unpractical for the average designer.
 Overall though, it was helpful to see and hear about the new developments with OpenType, software, and operating systems in regards to how fonts should be produced and how they are utilized.

 [Update] I was offered a job at Linotype during the conference!